Alighorab/instruction-level-MIPS-simulator/README.md

 - [**Simulator design**](https://github.com/Alighorab/instruction-level-MIPS-simulator/blob/main/MIPS%20simulator.png).

 ## Lab Files
 - In directory src/, there are the simulator files and Makefile to compile them. inputs/ directory contains input files for testing the simulator.
-I struggeled at first to convert them into hex code, but finally I used Qtspim simulator to convert them amd extracted the log file and modify it to get the hex code.
-I put these files alse, they're very helpful while debugging the code.
+I struggeled at first to convert them into hex code, but finally I used Qtspim simulator to convert them and extracted the log file and modify it to get the hex code.
+I put these files also, they're very helpful while debugging the code.